technology

 The emerging model is the AI-augmented security architect: a professional who uses AI tools to handle the high-volume analytical work while focusing their own expertise on strategic decisions, stakeholder communication, and creative problem-solving.

 Consider the workflow.
 AI pre-scans the environment, identifies potential issues, and generates a preliminary threat model.
 The security architect reviews the AI's output, applies contextual knowledge about the organization's business priorities, regulatory environment, and risk appetite, and makes the final architectural decisions.
 This human-AI collaboration produces better security outcomes faster than either could achieve alone.
+The shift in cognitive load is real: less time on collation and analysis, more time on judgment, design, and stakeholder management.

 The comparison to a solutions architect is instructive.
 Both roles face high AI exposure but low replacement risk, because both require the ability to translate between business needs and technical implementation.
 The difference is that security architects carry the additional weight of adversarial thinking, constantly imagining how an attacker might exploit the systems they design.
+Adversarial thinking is one of the capabilities where AI still falls noticeably behind humans, partly because the data needed to train AI on it is exactly the data that would teach attackers how to break things.

 The 2028 Outlook